 The calendar has flipped to December and the kids are eagerly counting down the days until Christmas.
 While they relish the season, many adults are stressed to the max.
 With just a few tips, you can relieve the stress that the holidays bring.
 How?
 It’s really quite simple.
 Get with reality!

 Too often we engage in fantasy…fantasy about creating the perfect moments, creating what should be, rather than living with what is…fantasy about the impossible rather than dealing with what is possible.
 These are the sources of stress!
-Stress is really a thinking problem, not a reality problem.
+Stress is really a thinking problem, not a real problem.
 Reality doesn’t create stress.
-It is our thinking about reality that creates the stress.
+It is our thinking about the reality that creates stress.

 Here Are My Top 9 Rules For Making The Holidays Happier.

 1. It won’t be perfect, so give it up.
 That’s right, the holidays will not go perfectly.
 You will not find all the things you want.
 Your kids will not respond the way you want them to.
 Your husband or wife will not like all the things that you spent hours toiling over.